-Key Results of For the 12 Months Ended Operations Comparisons 12/31/23 12/31/22 12/31/21 Return on average assets 1.75% 2.37% 2.89% Return on average members' equity 7.88% 10.33% 12.80% Net interest income as a percentage of average earning assets 2.92% 2.77% 2.60% Net (charge-offs) recoveries to average loans (0.219)% 0.048% 0.045%
+Key Results of For the 12 Months Ended Operations Comparisons 12/31/24 12/31/23 12/31/22 Return on average assets 2.34% 1.75% 2.37% Return on average members' equity 10.10% 7.88% 10.33% Net interest income as a percentage of average earning assets 3.31% 2.92% 2.77% Net (charge-offs) recoveries to average loans (0.044)% (0.219)% 0.048%

-Return on average assets and return on average members' equity decreased during 2023 compared to 2022 as a result of decreased net income in 2023 compared to 2022.
-The net interest income as a percentage of average earning assets, or net interest margin, increased 15 basis points in 2023 from 2022 due to the increase in interest income on variable rate loans resulting from increasing of the target range for the federal funds rate in 2023.
+Return on average assets and return on average members' equity increased during 2024 compared to 2023 as a result of increased net income in 2024 compared to 2023.
+The net interest income as a percentage of average earning assets, or net interest margin, increased 39 basis points in 2024 from 2023 as a result of the Direct Note change discussed above.

-The past years have been favorably impacted by a special patronage dividend from AgFirst Farm Credit Bank which totaled \$912 in 2023, \$6,240 in 2022 and \$14,428 in 2021.
+The past years have been favorably impacted by a special patronage dividend from AgFirst Farm Credit Bank which totaled \$912 in 2023 and \$6,240 in 2022.
+The Bank did not declare a special patronage dividend in 2024.
 The Association does not forecast continued receipt of these distributions.

 A key factor in the growth of net income for future years will be continued increases in acceptable loan volume, improvement in net interest income, controlling loan losses, and effectively managing noninterest expense.
 Our goal is to generate earnings sufficient to fund operations, adequately capitalize the Association, and achieve an adequate rate of return for our members.
-To meet this goal, the agricultural economy must continue the improvement shown in recent years and the Association must meet certain objectives.
+To meet this goal, the agricultural economy must remain strong and the Association must meet certain objectives.
 These objectives are to attract and maintain high quality loan volume priced at competitive rates and to manage credit risk in our entire portfolio, while efficiently meeting the credit needs of our members.